SoarGroup/rosie/agent/manage-world-state/manage-world-state.md

 This utility operator can be used to construct an object in the proper world reprensentation from a variety of sources, including smem, epmem, TCN, and interaction.
+It assumes that there is some root category information, and it will do an smem query to retrieve category information.
+In doing so, it will add all super-categories to the object, and affordances.
+(e.g. if the root category is table, it will also add predicates category=furniture and category=object, plus affordance=surface)

 ```
 ([s] ^operator [o])